 p.
 102: And thus, we get the first mention of “toes curling”.
 I’m sure there’ll be many more, though.
 (Edit, after reading everything: I was not wrong.)

 p.
 103: Wow, it took 103 pages for the word “cock” to drop for the first time, I’m proud of your restraint, Sarah.
-(Edit: Never mind, after reading the whole thing, I take it back.
+(Edit: Never mind, after reading the whole thing, I take that back.
 If I have to read about Cassian’s cock rubbing against the seam of his pants one more time, I’m gonna scream.)

 Also, I love Azriel.
 He might be the only at least semi-normal person in the Inner Circle.